SaschaWillems/ModernVkTriangle/README.md

 chk(vkCreateInstance(&instanceCI, nullptr, &instance));
 ```

 This is very simple.
-We pass our application info and both the names and number of instance extensions that SFML gave us.
+We pass our application info and both the names and number of instance extensions that SFML gave us (for the platform we're compiling for).
 Calling [`vkCreateInstance`](https://docs.vulkan.org/refpages/latest/refpages/source/vkCreateInstance.html) creates our instance.

 > **Note:** Most Vulkan functions can fail and as such have a return code of type [`VkResult`](https://docs.vulkan.org/refpages/latest/refpages/source/VkResult.html).
 We use a small inline function called `chk` to check that return code and in case of an error we exit the application.
 In a real-world application you should do more sophisticated error handling.

 ## Queues

 In Vulkan, work is not directly submitted to a device but rather to a queue.
 A queue abstracts access to a piece of hardware (graphics, compute, transfer, video, etc.).
-They are organized in queue families, which each family describing a set of queues with common functionality.
+They are organized in queue families, with each family describing a set of queues with common functionality.
 Available queue types differ between GPUs.
-We'll only do graphics operations, so we need to just find one suitable queue family with graphics support.
+As we'll only do graphics operations, we need to just find one queue family with graphics support.
 This is done by checking for the [`VK_QUEUE_GRAPHICS_BIT`](https://docs.vulkan.org/refpages/latest/refpages/source/VkQueueFlagBits.html) flag:

 ```cpp
 uint32_t queueFamilyCount{ 0 };